polarstreams/polar/README.md

 We are always happy to have contributions to the project whether it is source code, documentation, bug reports, feature requests or feedback.
 To get started with contributing:

-- Have a look through GitHub issues labeled ["Good first issue"](https://github.com/barcostreams/barco/labels/good%20first%20issue).
+- Have a look through GitHub issues labeled ["Good first issue"][good-first-issue].
 - Read the [contribution guide](docs/CONTRIBUTING.md).
 - See the [build instructions](#build), for details on building Barco.
-- [Create a fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) of Barco and submit a pull request with your proposed changes.
+- [Create a fork][create-fork] of Barco and submit a pull request with your proposed changes.

 ## License